 Engineered Fluids does not warranty the results of any testing performed by end-users in accordance with this procedure and end-users accept all risks related to the testing process and will use all necessary safety procedures as required and necessary.
 The results of this testing should only be used as guide to determine if there are obvious material interactions or incompatibilities.

-The only way to ensure that our products will not be materially incompatible with a material is to allow Engineered Fluids to test your samples in our lab in accordance to ASTM methods.
-We are happy to provide a quotation for testing for any materials that are not found in our MCG or for which you wish us to certified for support under our Materials Compatibility Warranty.
+The only way to ensure that our products are materially compatible with a material is to allow Engineered Fluids to test your samples in our lab in accordance to ASTM methods.

 Definitions & Materials Compatibility Certification